 Understanding Google AdWords

 Google AdWords is the most popular advertising service for brands who wish to display ads on the mega search engine.
 In Google AdWords, companies bid on keywords they want to use in their campaigns, and Google then selects a “winner” based on a variety of factors.
-To see more about how Google auctions keywords, see this infographic.

 Choosing the Right Keyword